Saturday, June 9, 2007

 Turning off to Black Canyon

-Stocking up on protien and electrolytes
+Stocking up on protein and electrolytes

 First view of the canyon